 The Engineers in Business competition was created to increase the level of participation in business courses and business competitions by engineering undergraduates and graduates, giving them the opportunity gain more commercial education.

-The Engineers in Business competition focuses on business innovation and works with universities that have existing competitions or elective modules for engineering students.
+The Engineers in Business competition focuses on business innovation and works with universities and FE institutions that have existing competitions or elective modules for engineering students.

-The competition offers each university that runs the competition the following:
+The competition offers each HEI/FEI that runs the competition the following:

 - £3,000 Prize Fund: Typically this is awarded as a £1,500 prize, a £1,000 prize and a £500 prize for the top three individual engineers, or teams including engineers.